yu-peng/uhura-echo-interface/README.md

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you wont be able to use Alexa with Lambda.
 2. Click on the Create a Lambda Function or Get Started Now button.
-3. Skip the blueprint
+3. Select 'Blank Function' at the 'Select blueprint' page.
-4. Name the Lambda Function "Uhura".
+4. At the 'Configure triggers' page. click the empty square and select 'Alexa Skills Kit', then click 'Next'.
-5. Select the runtime as Java 8
+5. At the 'Configure function' page, set a Name, select the runtime as Java 8.
 6. Go to the the directory containing pom.xml, and run 'mvn assembly:assembly -DdescriptorId=jar-with-dependencies package'.
 This will generate a zip file named "uhura-echo-interface-0.1-jar-with-dependencies.jar" in the target directory.
 7. Select Code entry type as "Upload a .ZIP file" and then upload the "uhura-echo-interface-0.1-jar-with-dependencies.jar" file from the build directory to Lambda
 8. Set the Handler as dialoginterface.UhuraDialogSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
-9. Create a basic execution role and click create.
+9. Create a custom rule, then select 'Create a new IAM Role' in the newly opened page.
+Type in a Role Name and leave the Policy Document unchanged.
+The click 'Allow'.
 10. Leave the Advanced settings as the defaults.
-11. Click "Next" and review the settings then click "Create Function"
+11. Click "Next" and review the settings then click "Create Function".
-12. Click the "Event Sources" tab and select "Add event source"
+12. Click the "Triggers" tab and select "Add trigger" (if nothing exists under this tab).
+Click the land square and set the trigger type to Alexa Skills kit.
-13. Set the Event Source type as Alexa Skills kit and Enable it now.
 Click Submit.
-14. Copy the ARN from the top right to be used later in the Alexa Skill Setup.
+13. Copy the ARN from the top right to be used later in the Alexa Skill Setup.

 ### Alexa Skill Setup
 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.